apinanyogaratnam/cachier-service/README.md

 TODO: make a common class for drivers to inherit from with common methods like checking expiration
 TODO: create a types library for the service and the python package to use and share for enums
 TODO: encode cache value when setting and getting
+TODO: use cpickle as a driver for the cache
 -->

 <!-- ## Table of Contents